Spatio-temporal probabilistic forecast using MMAF-guided learning: Results and Discussions

 \subsection{Comparison of model results}

-We compare MMAF-guided learning applied to stochastic feed-forward neural networks with the baseline ConvLSTM, ConvGRU, and DiffSTG models described in Section \ref{baselines}.

-First, it is important to note that different training datasets are used for the ConvLSTM, ConvGRU, and DiffSTG models than in the stochastic feed-forward neural network setup.
-The reason is that we do not use the optimization routine described in Algorithm \ref{algorithm2}.
-Therefore, the models use the entire raster dataset as training data.
-For the GAU and NIG, this corresponds to $m=999192$, and for the OLR data set, to $m=2304$.
+We compare MMAF-guided learning applied to SFFNs with the baseline ConvLSTM, ConvGRU, and DiffSTG models described in Section \ref{baselines}.
+We also consider an alternative version of DiffSTG, namely \emph{DiffSTG embedded}, which uses, in its training, the set of features selected by the Algorithm \ref{algorithm1}.
+With this, we aim to determine whether the feature-extraction methodology we introduce can improve the performance of a diffusion model.
+In fact, it is important to note that different datasets are used for training ConvLSTM, ConvGRU, and DiffSTG models compared to the SFNNs used in the study.
+The reason is that for the former models, we do not use the optimization routine described in Algorithm \ref{algorithm2}.
+Such models use the entire raster dataset for training.
+For the GAU and NIG, this corresponds to $m=999192$, and for the 2mT data set, to $m=87672$.
 The training data set used in MMAF-guided learning is then significantly smaller than that used for the baseline models.
-Regarding the time horizons considered in our forecasting tasks, we use those corresponding to the test data set for the stochastic feed-forward neural network described in Section \ref{emb}, to maintain consistency in the forecast evaluation.
+Regarding the time horizons considered in our forecasting tasks, we use those corresponding to the test data set for an SFNN described in Section \ref{emb}, to maintain consistency in the forecast evaluation.

-Figure \ref{comparison:flops} shows the number of FLOPs, i.e., floating point operations per second, used during a training iteration for the stochastic feed-forward neural networks and the baseline models used in the case of the OLR dataset.
+Figure \ref{comparison:flops} shows the number of FLOPs, i.e., floating point operations per second, used during a training iteration for the stochastic feed-forward neural networks and the baseline models used in the case of the 2mT dataset.
 Figure \ref{comparison:flops} shows that the training phase in MMAF-guided learning is more computationally efficient than in the other setups.
-The same pattern is observed across different architectures for the GAU and NIG data sets.
+The same pattern is observed across different architectures also in the case of the GAU and NIG data sets.

-We then analyze the quality of the probabilistic forecasts obtained for all the architectures described in Table \ref{tab:model_parameters} for the datasets GAU, NIG and OLR with respect to the CRPS and the RMSE score (averaged across the spatial positions and time horizons analyzed).
-We report the results in Figure \ref{comparison}, and a list of the models with the lowest CRPS and RMSE score in Table \ref{tab:bestofthebest}.